Kypsis/flutter_riverpod_game_template/README.md

+Google's Flutter game_template modified to use Riverpod, flutter_hooks and freezed.

 A starter game in Flutter with all the bells and whistles of a mobile (iOS & Android) game including the following features: